 Research Assistant

-Ms Shali is a Research assistant at the institute.
+Ms Shali is a Research assistant at the Institute.
 She holds a bachelor's degree in Nursing from the University of Nairobi and has vast experience in both hospital and medical research settings.
 Her key interests revolve around neurodevelopment in children, community mental health and health policy.

 Brenda Nzioka